Cloud CCTV

 • Advanced AI analytics with the option for tailored CCTV analytics

-• Secure by design with SSO, MFA, role based access, and encryption in transit and at rest
+• Secure by design built with zero trust principles.
+Features include single sign on, 2 factor authentication, role based access, and encryption in transit and at rest

 • 24/7 UK-based support